oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/further-information/further-information.md

 The Prometheus query language is very powerful for fill details look at it's [Query Basics page.](https://prometheus.io/docs/prometheus/latest/querying/basics/)

+## Metrics to gather
+This article at [golden metrics](https://blog.appoptics.com/the-four-golden-signals-for-monitoring-distributed-systems/) has some intereting information on what you should think about monitoring.

+## Service mesh

+For more details on the service mesh concept the site [servicemesh.io](https://servicemesh.io) has lot's of interesting information, it is however run by one of the creators of linkerd so may be biased towards that.

 ---
 Use the **back** button of our browser to terurn to the previous page.